phstc/phstc.github.com/_posts/2011-01-02-new-gem-with-bundler-sample-rakefile.md

 ##rake release

-For me, the most interesting task, is the rake release.
+For me, the most interesting task is the `rake release`.
 This task creates a tag on GitHub with the version of your gem, push the locally committed files to the master on GitHub and publishes your gem on [RubyGems.org](http://rubygems.org).
 Remember, commit your changes, before run this task.

-##Usage
+## Usage

 Create your gem, run your tests.